 NATO internships open doors for future peace and security professionals

-As an international organisation, NATO is characterised by diversity: people from different backgrounds, cultures, work styles, values and ways of thinking.
-This is reflected in the Alliance’s internship programme, which offers opportunities in a variety of areas including political science, international relations, IT, media, finance and human resources.
+As an international organisation, NATO is characterised by diversity.
+It is comprised of people from different backgrounds, cultures, work styles, values and ways of thinking.
+This is reflected in the Organization’s internship programme, which offers opportunities in various areas, such as political science, international relations, IT, media, finance and human resources.

-NATO’s internship programme offers a broad range of possible thematic orientations: former students of graphic design, library science, journalism, law enforcement, aeronautics or engineering might also find a unique opportunity to gain international experience in peace and security.
+There is a broad range of possible thematic orientations: former students of graphic design, library science, journalism, law enforcement, translation, aeronautics or engineering might also find a unique opportunity to gain international experience in peace and security.
 Knowledge of Russian or Arabic is especially welcome.

-Although some interns stay on at NATO after the internship to complete their assignments or to take up full-time employment, many move on to other international organisations.
-Whatever their long-term ambitions, the NATO internship experience will help them to achieve their goals.
+Although some interns stay on at NATO after the internship to complete ongoing assignments or to take up full-time employment, many move on to other international organisations.
+Whatever their long-term ambitions, NATO interns will gain invaluable experience as they strive to achieve them.

-To apply or learn more, visit the NATO Internship Programme page (www.nato.int/internships).
+To apply or learn more, visit the NATO Internship Programme page.